onera/Cassiopee/Cassiopee/Converter/doc/source/Converter.rst

 Geometrical identification
 ----------------------------

-.. py:function:: Converter.identifyNodes(hook, a, tol=1.e-11)
+.. py:function:: Converter.identifyNodes(hook, a, tol=1.e-11, rtol=1.e-14)

     Identify nodes of a with nodes stored in hook.
 Return the indices of hook corresponding to the nodes of a.
 If a point is not identified, its returned index is -1.
+    The effective tolerance is computed as tol + rtol*L where L is the largest edge of the mesh bounding box.

     :param hook: hook
     :type hook: created by createHook
     :param a: input data
     :type a: [array,list of arrays] or [pyTree, base, zone, list of zones]
-    :param tol: matching tolerance
+    :param tol: matching absolute tolerance
+    :type rtol: float
+    :param rtol: relative tolerance based on the largest edge of the mesh bounding box
     :type tol: float
     :return: indices of identified points
     :rtype: numpy array or list of numpy arrays